 Lodging in Central Mendocino County

 The historic Boonville Hotel is pretty much the place to stay in the central part of the county between Highway 101 and Highway 1.
 It’s the kind of place where you’ll know everyone within a half hour of checking in.
 It’s the perfect jumping off place for travelers looking to visit the Anderson Valley Brewing Company or a number of Mendocino wineries.
-Just be aware that it doesn’t have air conditioning, so I’d plan carefully for visits during hot summer months!
-(Bonus: while in town, find a local who can speak a little Boontling to your kids.)
+Just be aware that only some rooms have air conditioning, so I’d plan carefully for visits during hot summer months!
+(We stayed here once when I was in my third trimester with my second kid during a heat wave and that was rough!).
+Bonus: while in town, find a local who can speak a little Boontling to your kids.

 For travelers along Highway 101, the largest city with the most accommodations in the county is Ukiah.
 There are few fancy lodging options, but there are plenty of clean and utilitarian hotel choices in town.
 The Hampton Inn Ukiah is consistently the best rated in the city, although I can personally vouch for the Fairfield Inn Ukiah as a reliable choice too – especially for travelers who prefer Marriott points.